papis/papis/doc/source/database_structure.rst

 Papis database
 --------------

-Without a database, Papis would need to crawl through the library folder and see which folders have an ``info.yaml`` file, which is slow on older computers (and hard drives).
+Without a database, Papis would need to crawl through the library folders and see which subfolders have an ``info.yaml`` file.
+Repeatedly accessing the filesystem like this can be slow on older computers, remotely mounted partitions, etc.

-Papis implements a very rudimentary caching system.
-A cache is created for every library.
-Inside the cache the whole information already converted into python is stored.
+To help with this, Papis implements a simple caching system.
+For each library, it creates a database (as defined by :confval:`database-backend`) that holds sufficient relevant information about the documents to avoid such slowdowns.

 These cache files are stored per default in: